hkeee21/PCEngine-AE/README.md

     TorchSparse 2.0.0
     SpConv 2.2.3+
 ```
-Note the artifacts have been testes under following environments
+Note the artifacts have been tested under following environments
 ```
     CUDA 11.1
     PyTorch 1.10.0